-Under joint and several liability, a claimant can recover from multiple defendants collectively or just one of those defendants alone.
-This rule encourages the inclusion as defendants of wealthy corporations, even if the relevant corporation had only a remote role in the alleged harm.
-40 states have modified joint and several liability rules, making it more difficult to recover fully against all of the defendants (see Tort Reform Record: July 2009 at www.atra.org).
+Under joint and several liability, a claimant can recover from multiple defendants collectively or just one of those defendants individually.
+This rule encourages the inclusion of wealthy corporations as defendants, even if the relevant corporation had only a remote role in the alleged harm.
+40 states have modified joint and several liability rules, making it more difficult to recover fully against all of the defendants (see Tort Reform Record: February 2011 at www.atra.org).